pguzgar/MFA-Service/README.md

 # MFA-Service

-Configure the port where the service will be exposed in `applicationContext.xml`
+You can configure the port where the service will be exposed in `applicationContext.xml`

 WSDL URL Example:
 ######`http://localhost:8180/mfa/MFAService?wsdl`